France hit by rail strike, demo by weary police

 Truckers maintained blockades set up on Tuesday in a bid to strangle deliveries in and out of fuel and food distribution depots.

-Hollande says the change will encourage firms to recruit and combat an unemployment rate that has remained above 10 percent.
+Hollande's government says the change will encourage firms to recruit and combat an unemployment that has remained above 10 10 percent.

-The 61-year-old leader has said he will not consider running for re-election if he fails to make inroads against joblessness.
-Critics say the reform will totally undermine the standards of protection enshrined for decades in national labour law.
+The Socialist leader has said he will not consider running for re-election if he fails to make inroads against joblessness but critics say the reform will totally undermine the standards of protection enshrined for decades in national labour law.

-The plan, which pollsters say is opposed by three in four French people, has provoked weeks of often violent protests.

-It has also increased pressure on police who were already stretched by extra duties following last November's deadly militant Islamist attacks on France and are also gearing up for the Euro 2016 football tournament that kicks off on June 10.
+The plan, opposed by three in four French people, according to pollsters, has provoked weeks of often violent demonstrations and added strains on police who were already stretched by extra security duties in the wake of last November's deadly Islamist attacks on France.

-Condemning what it described as mounting "anti-cop hatred", the Alliance police union called for Wednesday's rally in the Place de la Republique, a central Paris square that has seen regular skirmishes in past weeks between riot police and youths hurling petrol bombs and paving stones.
+Condemning what it described as mounting "anti-cop hatred", the Alliance police union called for a midday Wednesday rally in Paris's Place de la Republique, scene of regular skirmishes in past weeks between police and youths hurling petrol bombs and paving stones.

 Paris police chief Michel Cadot banned a counter-protest by a group that accuses the police of brutality.

-Interior Minister Bernard Cazeneuve defended the police and said 350 of them had been injured in standoffs that had produced 1,300 arrests in just two months.

-Further strikes and protests are planned for the rest of the week in what labour unions, along with a youth protest movement called Nuit Debout or Night Rising, hope will prove a big enough show of force to make Hollande reconsider.
+Further strikes and protests are planned for the rest of the week in what labour unions and other opponents hope will prove a big enough show of force to make Hollande reconsider.
+(Reporting By Brian Love; Editing by Andrew Callus)

-(Additional reporting by Gerard Bon; Editing by Andrew Callus and Gareth Jones)